top of page

 Course Description

-This course is an introduction to infant massage which focuses on anatomy and hands on techniques for nervous system regulation, muscular assessment and treatment.
-Special emphasis will be placed on developing clinical observation and reasoning skills for working with infants, babies and caregivers; building a network of providers to refer to; introducing body-mind practices for self care; educating the care giver.
+This course is an introduction to infant massage using the Movement Moments Infant Massage technique.
+This technique focuses on anatomy and hands on techniques for nervous system regulation, muscular assessment and treatment.
+Special emphasis will be placed on developing clinical observation and reasoning skills for working with infants, babies and caregivers; mat time movement and hands on massage techniques; scaffolding social, emotional connection between caregiver and child; building a network of referral provider; introducing body-mind practices for self care; and supporting and educating the care giver.

-Frenulectomy Providers will be able to knowledgeably discuss the importance of bodywork before and after and discuss the importance of nervous system state.
+Frenulectomy Providers will be able to knowledgeably discuss the importance of bodywork before and after, and discuss the importance of nervous system state before release.
 They will be able to analyze bodyworker skills and education in order to effectively screen and interview eligible program candidates.

 Learning Objectives